vege - Fotolia

 In addition to the free unlimited private repositories, GitHub has combined its GitHub Enterprise product, which was essentially the on-premises version of GitHub, with its Enterprise Cloud, formerly GitHub Business Cloud, and Enterprise Server, formerly known as GitHub Enterprise, the company said in a blog post.

-The unified service's support for GitHub in a cloud or self-hosted configuration provides a hybrid option for enterprises.
+The unified service's support for Git and GitHub in a cloud or self-hosted configuration provides a hybrid option for enterprises.

 "It offers businesses the license flexibility to use either model and possibly both or shift between the two," ESG's Yuen said.
 "I'm also hopeful that this means the two offers will sync up in terms of features and capabilities, which they currently do not."